5 Sure-Fire Ways To Talk To People Online

 Above all else, do what you can to be safe online.
 Be aware that there will always be people out there trying to collect your personal information for their financial gain.
 To help prevent this from happening, be cautious meeting anyone who you talked to online in a private place and avoid giving out your home address or other sensitive personal information.
 If you do decide to meet in person, choose a public place whenever possible.
 You can even bring a friend if you want, and if nothing else, be sure to let someone know when, where, and who you plan to meet.

 Use Common Sense

-Basically, you just need to use common sense.
-If you would not say or do something in person, then do not say or do it online.
-Once you put something out there, it is public and everyone can see it.
-Even if you post it in a private room, there is no guarantee that the person or people you are talking to will not share that information.
-So, be careful what you share with others.
+The best advice for communicating with strangers online is to use common sense.
+If you would not say or do something in person, you probably shouldn’t say or do it online.
+Once you share something, remember that it is public, and anyone could potentially see it.
+Even if you post in a private room, there is no guarantee that the person or people you are talking to won't later share that information.
+Do your best to be careful and thoughtful about what you share with others.

 Data suggests online communication can help ease social anxiety.
 If you're looking for ways to improve your communication with other people, consider support groups or confidence-building exercises.
 These can help you to work on the skills you need to better interact with others.